FrankMartinuz/2020_5BI_team1_Liboni/docs/Memo_of_understanding.md

 ## 1. **Purpose**

-  The purpose of this Memorandum of Understanding is to sign an agreement between the agency tht develop the chat server software (composed by Andrea Liboni and Francesco Martino) and the agency that develop the chat client software (composed by Riccardo Radosta and Matteo Tognella).
+  The purpose of this Memorandum of Understanding is to sign an agreement between the agency that develop the chat server software (composed by Andrea Liboni and Francesco Martino) and the agency that develop the chat client software (composed by Riccardo Radosta and Matteo Tognella).

 ## 2. **Objectives, Scope, and Major Activities**